dotnet/apireviews/2015-06-16-web-encoders/issue-2056.md

     public static JavaScriptEncoder Create(params UnicodeRange[] allowedRanges);
   }
   public abstract class TextEncoder {
-    protected TextEncoder();
+    ^ Immo Landwerth: How would we allow TextEncoder to encode HTML/JS/json directly to UTF8/UTF16?
+    ^ Immo Landwerth: TextEncoder seems a bit too generic, considering we already have Text.Encoder. protected TextEncoder();
     public abstract int MaxOutputCharactersPerInputCharacter { get; }
-    public abstract bool Encodes(int unicodeScalar);
+    ^ Immo Landwerth: Once we merged TextEncoderExtensions, we should make those protected. public abstract bool Encodes(int unicodeScalar);
+    ^ Immo Landwerth: Probably required for perf.
+We don't like the name but we don't know how it's being used.
+So:
+    | Immo Landwerth: 1.
+Why do we need it?
+    | Immo Landwerth: 2.
+Can we can up with a better name?
+    ^ Immo Landwerth: protected
     public unsafe abstract int FindFirstCharacterToEncode(char* text, int textLength);
+    ^ Immo Landwerth: protected
     public unsafe abstract bool TryEncodeUnicodeScalar(int unicodeScalar, char* buffer, int bufferLength, out int numberOfCharactersWritten);
+    ^ Immo Landwerth: Returns false if not is enough space is available.
+Has nothing to do whether an encoding is required.
+    ^ Immo Landwerth: protected
   }
   public static class TextEncoderExtensions {
-    public static void Encode(this TextEncoder encoder, TextWriter output, char[] value, int startIndex, int characterCount);
+    ^ Immo Landwerth: We should merge these APIs with TextEncoder public static void Encode(this TextEncoder encoder, TextWriter output, char[] value, int startIndex, int characterCount);
     public static void Encode(this TextEncoder encoder, TextWriter output, string value);
     public static void Encode(this TextEncoder encoder, TextWriter output, string value, int startIndex, int characterCount);